 Structural plates expand in size and elevation in response to the size of the various plant species.
 The vertical system makes use of reduced gravity to aid in a vertical deployment sequence.

 The biome would be transported in a flat state, in which the plant growth trays are layered as closely to each other as possible.
 Once on the surface, the telescoping pole deploys.
 As the pole telescopes, it pulls the exterior cabling structure into tension, finally locking into place to create a solid structure.

 In theory, the skin would have distinct layers: Atomic Oxygen Protective Layer, Multi-Layer Insulation, Restraint Layer, Bladder Assembly, and Inner Line System.

-Folding Geometries As an easy means of collapsing the plastic, we experimented with folding patterns that would allow the plastic to fold down and deploy in a controlled fashion.
+Folding Geometries We experimented with folding patterns that would allow the plastic to fold down and deploy in a controlled fashion.

 Overall Goal Our goal was to make sure that each layer of plant life would be able to access the proper amount of water.
 A recreation of proper aeroponic systems was necessary.

 - Collect subterranean water from Mars